zsk612/tp/docs/DeveloperGuide.md

 #### 4.1.1. <a id="main-help">Help Command for Main Menu</a>

-The help command allows users to view all the available commands in the main page.
-The command for help is `help`.
+The `help` command allows users to view all the available commands in the main page.
+The command for showing help message is `help`.

 #### 4.1.2. <a id="redirecting-to-profile-menu">Redirecting to Profile Menu</a>